PaganiPerry/VDC-Apollo.io-API/README.md

 7. Once that’s done, you can input a company's website into the input box.
 If you do not and you click enter, it will default to the VDC Website.

-8. Once the Main cell is done, you’ll want to run the next one, which displays a list of companies that you have already added to the DF.
+8. Once the main cell (the second cell) is done, you’ll want to run the next one, which displays a list of companies that you have already added to the DF.
+This just helps you visualize what companies you've added.

-#### OPTION 2 - DOWNLOADING AND USING THE "Test Engineer Contact List v1.csv":
+#### OPTION 2 - DOWNLOADING AND USING THE "Test Engineer Contact List v1.csv" (mainly for IoT & Embedded Tech Team):

 1. **First, start by getting everything set up:**
    - a.
 Download the CSV to your local disk (Test Engineer Contact List V1 (10).csv).